Construction of polynomial particular solutions of linear constant-coefficient partial differential equations: PDOs with higher-order elementary part ( a la Laplace)

 \subsection{Bilaplacian}

 We next consider the case of the bilaplacian PDO.
 The polynomial solutions developed in this section will become important in the sequel to construct solutions to the inhomogeneous elastostatic and Stokes equations.
-In detail, we seek a polynomial solution $u\in\Pcal_{N+4}$ of
+We seek a polynomial solution $u\in\Pcal_{N+4}$ of

-where $f\in\Pcal_N$.
-Following the construction of the Poisson equation solutions presented above in Section~\ref{sec:Laplace}, we note that it suffices to restrict ourselves to the case when the source is a homogeneous polynomial $f\in\Hcal_n$, $n\in\mathbb N_0$.
-Finding a particular $u\in \Hcal_{n+2}$ that solves~\eqref{polyn:bihar} for an $f\in \Hcal_{n}$ is a straightforward task using either of the following two approaches.
+where $f\in\Pcal_N$, and note that, following the construction of the Poisson equation solutions presented above in Sec.~\ref{sec:Laplace}, it suffices to restrict ourselves to the case of the source a homogeneous polynomial $f\in\Hcal_n$, $n\in\mathbb N_0$.
+Finding a particular $u\in \Hcal_{n+4}$ that solves~\eqref{polyn:bihar} given $f\in \Hcal_{n}$ is a straightforward task using either of the following two approaches.

 The {\bf first approach} simply consists in applying twice the procedure for the Poisson equation, i.e.,

 The {\bf second approach} consists in directly seeking $u\in\Hcal_{n+4}$ as the sum

 so that it satisfies $\Delta^2 u = f$.
 Then, in view of the identity